-- 1. Non-Project Water shall not contain pollutants or have characteristics (including temperature, dissolved oxygen or pH) that: - A. Settle to form bottom deposits that inhibit or prohibit the habitation, growth, or propagation of beneficial aquatic life; - B. Cause objectionable odor in the area of introduction; - C. Cause off-taste or odor in drinking water; - D. Cause off-flavor in aquatic organisms (e.g. fish in Lake Pleasant); - E. Are toxic to humans, animals, plants, or other organisms; - F. Cause the growth of algae or aquatic plants that impair the intended uses of the CAP System; - G. Cause or contribute to a violation of an aquifer water quality standard prescribed in R18-11-405 or R18-11- 406; or
+- 1. Non-Project Water shall not contain pollutants or have characteristics (including temperature, dissolved oxygen or pH) that: - settle to form bottom deposits that inhibit or prohibit the habitation, growth, or propagation of beneficial aquatic life; - cause objectionable odor in the area of introduction; - cause off-taste or odor in drinking water; - cause off-flavor in aquatic organisms (e.g. fish in Lake Pleasant); - are toxic to humans, animals, plants, or other organisms;

-- H. Change the color of the CAP Water from natural background levels of color. - 2.
+- cause the growth of algae or aquatic plants that impair the intended uses of the CAP System; - cause or contribute to a violation of an aquifer water quality standard prescribed in R18-11-405 or R18-11- 406; or - change the color of the CAP Water from natural background levels of color. - 2.
 Non-Project Water shall not contain oil, grease, or any other pollutant that floats as debris, foam, or scum; or that causes a film or iridescent appearance on the surface of the CAP; or that causes a deposit on a shoreline or canal slope. - 3.
 Non-Project Water shall not contain a discharge of suspended solids in quantities or concentrations that interfere with the operational reliability of downstream CAP infrastructure, treatment processes at the nearest downstream potable water treatment plant, or substantially increase the cost of handling solids produced at the nearest downstream potable water treatment plant. - 4.
 Non-Project Water shall not contain solid waste such as refuse, rubbish, demolition or construction debris, trash, garbage, motor vehicles, appliances, or tires. - 5.
 Non-Project Water shall not contain levels of bacteria (e.g. total coliforms, E. coli, and HPC), parasites (e.g. cryptosporidium and giardia), or other pathogens at levels that are significantly higher than baseline values of CAP water.

-6.4.
-Reporting of Exceedances
+6.4 Reporting of Exceedances